steamtricks/steamtricks/README.md

 # manual setup

-To try out without the package download the source and run the following from the source directory while Steam is running.
+To use directly from source run the following from the source directory while Steam is running.

 ```
 ./src/steamtricks --watch